ECM893/computational_graph/README.md

 # Computational Graph Polynomial Fit

 This repository demonstrates a minimal, extensible computational graph framework in Python, supporting forward and backward (autodiff) passes, parameter optimization, and visualization.
 The main example fits a quadratic polynomial to noisy data using gradient descent.
+This methodology is unpacked further in my blog posts on Neural Net Architecture.

 ## Features